GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-The most amazing achievement of the computer software industry is its continuing cancellation of the steady and staggering gains made by the computer hardware industry.
+To be a hacker - when I use the term - is somebody who is creative and does wonderful things.

-~ Henry Petroski
+~ Tim Berners-Lee
 <pre>

 </pre>